-The Oil and Gas Activities Act, provides the BCER's mandate to regulate oil and gas activities in B.C.
-A comprehensive regulatory framework governing oil and gas operations has been developed by the Province and the BCER.
-The assessment of compliance within that framework is a critical element in fulfilling the BCER's mandate.
+The BCER's mandate to regulate energy resource activities in B.C. is provided through the Energy Resource Activities Act (ERAA).
+It is part of a comprehensive regulatory framework governing energy resource operations and the assessment of compliance within that framework is a critical element in fulfilling the BCER's mandate.

-The BCER's Compliance Management System (CMS) includes the principles, roles, responsibilities, requirements, and methodologies - established in a Compliance Management Policy - through which the BCER assures compliance of oil and gas activities with the regulatory framework.
+The BCER's Compliance Management System (CMS) includes the principles, roles, responsibilities, requirements, and methodologies - established in a Compliance Management Policy - through which the BCER assures compliance of energy resource activities with the regulatory framework.